signalogic/SigSRF_SDK/README.md

     2) VM
     Please select platform for SigSRF software install [1-2]:

 Host is the default.
-VM should only be selected when (i) acceleration hardware is in use, for example a coCPU, DPDK, GPU inference, etc. <super>1</super> and (ii) you are not running in a container.
+VM should only be selected when (i) acceleration hardware is in use, for example a coCPU card, DPDK, GPU board inference, etc. <super>1</super> and (ii) you are not running in a container.
 After choosing a platform, the script will next prompt for an install option:

     1) Install EdgeStream and SigSRF Software
     2) Install EdgeStream and SigSRF Software with ASR Option